-Almond Tea Cakes
+Gluten-Free Almond Tea Cakes

 I often like to try out new ingredients when I cook.
 My latest adventure in the kitchen has been baking with almond flour.
-I wanted to create a treat that was gluten-free which my family and friends who cannot eat traditional baked goods could enjoy.
+I wanted to create a treat that was gluten-free and that my family and friends who cannot eat traditional baked goods could enjoy.
 The results of my tinkering with this alternative to wheat flour are these tea cakes.
 They are nutty with sweet spice notes, and are perfect to share with a crowd—or to simply snack on alone while reading a good book!

 - 1/2 cup salted butter, melted

 - 1/4 teaspoon cardamom

 - 1/4 teaspoon baking soda

 - Preheat the oven to 375°F. Lightly grease a muffin tin (plus six cups in another if you have more than one muffin tin).